I-94 System To Switch Over to Electronic Issuing

 New Important Changes In The Social Security Application Process

-Beginning August 13, 2012 all applicants requesting a new social security card or replacement card must apply at a Social Security Card Center!
-The local offices in your neighborhood will no longer provide this service.
-If you are an international student living in the New York City area, you can now go to any of the Social Security Card Centers in Manhattan, Queens, Brooklyn or the Bronx to present your application.
-Please note: If you live in the borough of Staten Island or New Jersey, you may still go to your local social security office.
+Since August 13, 2012, all applicants requesting a new social security card or replacement card must apply at a Social Security Card Center The local offices in your neighborhood will no longer provide this service.
+If you are an international student living in the New York City area, you can now go to any of the Social Security Card Centers in Manhattan, Queens, Brooklyn or the Bronx to submit your application.
+Please note: If you live in Staten Island or New Jersey, you may still go to your local social security office.

 For more information on the steps you must follow and the required documents for the social security card. and directions to each of the Social Security Card Centers, click on the links below :